Yin Yoga Poses for Beginners

 Beginner Yin Yoga Poses

-As a beginner, you can hold the poses for up to 1-2 minutes, but once you get used to it, you can hold them up to 5 minutes.
+As a beginner, you can hold the poses for up to 1-2 minutes, but once you get used to them, you can hold them up to 5 minutes.
 Below are some yin yoga postures that are great for beginners:

 Benefits: This is one of the basic yin yoga poses that help in stretching the back, thighs, and hips while reducing anxiety and fatigue.